telefonicaid/thinking-cities/docs/cep_api.md

 This API allows you for example to define rules to trigger email notifications based on the data value thresholds or the the lack of updates from a certain device.

 These rules are expressed as an EPL sentence.
 [EPL](http://www.espertech.com/esper/index.php) is a domain language of Esper, the engine for processing events used.
-This EPL sentence matches an incoming event if satisfies the conditions and generates an "action-event" that will be sent back to FIWARE IoT Stack to execute the associated action.
+This EPL sentence matches an incoming event if satisfies the conditions and generates an "action-event" that will be sent back to Thinking Cities to execute the associated action.

 # Send Context to CEP to Activate Rules

 In order CEP to assess events and execute rules it is needed to send to CEP the notifications from Context Broker with the context data.
 In order to send notifications to CEP it is needed to create the relevant subscripcions.
-It can be done using the [Context Broker API](https://fiware-iot-stack.readthedocs.io/en/latest/data_api/index.html#subscribe-to-data-updates)
+It can be done using the [Context Broker API](https://thinking-cities.readthedocs.io/en/latest/data_api/index.html#subscribe-to-data-updates)

 Find below an example of subscription creation, where the attribute temperature is sent to CEP.